Feel Like An Imposter? Here’s What You Must Do

-When you read the word celebration, what feeling does it evoke in you?
-I ask because for most women, celebration can bring up mixed feelings.
+Do you ever feel like an imposter?
+When you think about celebrating your successes, what feeling does it evoke in you?
+I ask because, for most women, celebration can bring up mixed feelings.

 And then, she found my brother’s far more vocal celebration “cute”…Women’s dimming down begins so early in our lives, while many little boys go on to become obnoxious men whose self-promotion can turn us off the idea of celebration altogether.